NCATSTranslator/translator_extensions/README.md

 #### Description

 This extension is inside the OpenAPI info object and contains basic API-level metadata.
-Currently, there are 3 required properties (`version`, `operations`, `test_data_location`).
+Currently, there are 2 required properties (`version` and `operations`).

 Current properties include: